nuxt/website-v2/content/en/guides/get-started/upgrading.md

 > Upgrading Nuxt.js is quick, but more involved than updating your package.json

+If you are upgrading to Nuxt v2.14 you will need to add [target:static](http://localhost:3000/guides/features/deployment-targets#static-hosting) to your package.json file in order for the generate command to work.

 ## Getting Started

 1. Check the [release notes](/guide/release-notes) for the version you wish to